 You don’t need a car for Bali or Costa Rica.
 Transportation can easily be arranged from both venues.

 You will need to bring your yoga mat, your required reading materials, a blanket and strap.
 A water bottle is good to have for refilling and a tea / coffee thermos to take on the go.
 A notebook, pens and a highlighter are good to have and can be purchased upon arrival in the closest town to our venues.

-Yes, your curriculum will include education on how to run a small business, creating a business
+Yes, your curriculum includes education on how to get started with a yoga business.

 We have carefully chosen our venues to promote relaxation and promote wellness.
 All of our venues and the local towns are safe and friendly – take the same level of care you’d take when traveling to any foreign country, and you’ll be fine.